June 7-12, 2020

 Extensive course notes are provided.
 For additional information, attendees may wish to purchase Professor Chris Macosko's book: "Rheology: Principles, Measurements and Applications".

-The course is four and a half days, from 8AM Monday morning to 11AM Friday morning, with optional Sunday evening (August 12) and Tuesday evening sessions, and a Thursday evening banquet.
+The course is four and a half days, from 8AM Monday morning to 12 PM Friday, with optional Sunday evening (June 7) and Tuesday evening sessions, and a Thursday evening banquet.

 Course Features and Benefits